nabadawy/AMEN2S-SoC/ML Accelerator/README.md

 # One 8-bit MAC unit accelerator
+The base unit of our project is the MAC unit where this module takes 8-bit to multiply them and output the result.
+This module takes: valid bit, 8-bits A, 8-bits B and outputs 8-bits out.
+The importance of the valid bit is to check weather the mac unit will work or output zero incase we do not want this mack to function.
 We are using one unit to save area and minimise the delay.
-In order to do that we made divided the input into 4 8-bits passed to a 4x1 Mux and with the use of the 2-bits counter as a mux selector which increments with another clock 4x faster than the SoC's clock, we were able to implement the unit and get the desired functionality.
+In order to do that we made divided the input which is 32-bits in every load from the memory, into 4 8-bits passed to the MAC unit. [here](https://github.com/nabadawy/Energy-Efficient-Soc-through-acceleration-for-IoT-applications/tree/main/ML%20Accelerator/mac)

 ## Architecture:
 ![MAC unit architecture](MAC_unit/mac.png)